 Now that you know where the pharynx is and how it is divided, explore our atlas gallery below where you will find each individual structure of the pharyngeal mucosa highlighted.

-Pharyngeal opening of the pharyngotympanic tube
+Pharyngeal opening of auditory tube

 Palatoglossal folds or arches (enclosing oropharyngeal isthmus)